SeisComP3/seiscomp3/doc/base/getting-started.rst

 After the installation no module is activated for auto start.
 If :program:`seiscomp start` is called, nothing will happen.
 To activate a set of modules, :program:`seiscomp enable` needs to be called with a list of modules.
-To enable a processing system with Seedlink for data acquistion, use:
+To enable a processing system with Seedlink for data acquisition, use:

 .. code-block:: sh